 - Try baking with zucchini.
 Zucchini gives baked goods delicious moisture without affecting the taste.
-I’ve been baking cakes, muffins, and breads for years with great results.
-You can use shredded zucchini or puréed zucchini as an egg replacer.
+I’ve been baking cakes, muffins, and bread for years with great results.
 Use up your zucchini and get great added health benefits with your sweet treats!

 - Grill it!
 I love grilling sliced zucchini along with my portobello steaks and veggie burgers.
 Brush a little oil on it and place it on the hot grill for a delicious and simple zucchini side dish.

 Store zucchini in the refrigerator for up to one week.
 Zucchini stays freshest when stored in a plastic bag in the crisper.
 Store zucchini unwashed and whole.